Aromatherapy is Science Based: It is Not a Gimmick

 Holistic aromatherapy is based in science.
 Some spiritual and other applications of essential oils are certainly esoteric, but many therapeutic applications can be validated by research.

-Essential oils consist of the natural chemical constituents found in plants.
-Due to these chemical constituents, many essential oils, for example, are antibacterial and antiviral, Some essential oils like lavender and roman chamomile consist of constituents that act as mild sedatives.
+Essential oils consist of a range of aromatic molecules, also known as constituents, found in plants.
+The constituents present in many essential oils, for example, are antibacterial and antiviral, Some essential oils like lavender and roman chamomile are comprised of constituents that act as mild sedatives.
 It's the natural essential oil in chamomile, for instance, that gives chamomile tea its ability to promote relaxation in some individuals.
 The natural oil is released when the chamomile buds are infused into the hot water.
-A number of products that you use every day likely do include essential oils or their constituents...
+Many products that you use every day likely include essential oils or their constituents...

 Listerine, as a singular product example that has been around for more than a century, contains antimicrobial constituents found in Peppermint, Eucalyptus and Thyme essential oils.
 I believe it was originally invented and used to sterilize surgical equipment.